-- Completing and returning the Asthma cards to St Stephens. - Ensuring that the inhalers are in date. - Providing the school with two inhalers, labelled with the pupil's name
+- Completing and returning the Asthma Care Plans and consent form for using the emergency Salbutamol inhaler to the Academy. - Ensuring that the inhalers are in date. - Providing the Academy with an inhaler, labelled with the pupil's name

 All Pupils will: